Ordinary Time: July 6th

 The first Christian mission to Ireland, for which we have definite and reliable data, was that of St. Palladius.
 St. Prosper, who held a high position in the Roman Church, published a chronicle in the year 433, in which we find the following register: "Palladius was consecrated by Pope Celestine, and sent as the first Bishop to the Irish believing in Christ."
 This mission was unsuccessful.
 Palladius was repulsed by the inhabitants of Wicklow, where he landed.
 He then sailed northward, and was at last driven by stress of weather towards the Orkneys, finding harbour, eventually, on the shores of Kincardineshire.
 Several ancient tracts give the details of his mission, its failure, and his subsequent career.
 The first of those authorities is the Life of St. Patrick in the Book of Armagh; and in this it is stated that he died in the "land of the Britons."
 The second Life of St. Patrick, in Colgan's collection, has changed Britons into "Picts."
 In the "Annotations of Tierchan," also preserved in the Book of Armagh, it is said that Palladius was also called Patricius, and that he suffered martyrdom among the Scots, " as ancient saints relate."

-- Visit New Advent and Regina Magazine for more information about St. Palladius
+- New Advent for more information about St. Palladius.

 Bl.
 Maria Theresa Ledochowska SSPC